solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_json_02.png)

-3. In Postgres 16, you can now use the SQL standard `IS JSON` syntax.
+3. In Postgres 16, it is now possible to use the SQL standard `IS JSON` syntax.
 The `IS JSON` checks include checks for values, arrays, objects, scalars, and unique keys:

     ```sql
     SELECT